gardinbe/unify-cms/readme.md

 ## Terminologies

-There are two crucial terminologies to understand: what's meant by "**schema**" and "**content**".
+There are two pairs of crucial terminologies to understand: what's meant by "**schema**" and "**content**", as well as "**single**" and "**collection**".

 ### Schema

 *Schemas* define the structure of content, and what content can be created.

 They specify what fields should be present, along with their names, types and several other properties.
 They can be created and modified using the schemas editor.
 They're stored directly in JSON files (to allow schemas to be added to repositories).

 ### Content

 *Content* refers to data that follows a schema.

 It can be created and modified using the content editor.
 It's stored in the database and served over the public API.

+### Single

+*Singles* refer to schemas that only have one unique set of content associated with it: it can only be consumed once.

+This is intended to be used for unique content items, such as a page on the site.

+### Collection

+*Collections* refer to schemas that can have multiple sets of content associated with it: it can be consumed many times (by collection items).

+This is intended for multiple content items which all share the same properties, such as a collection of users.

 ## Project structure